worldcoin/sync-repo-docs-to-notion/README.md

 ### Unity Version Control

 To use it in Unity DevOps, you will need to create a new build configuration for the Plastic (aka Unity VCS) repository.
 In the Advanced settings, set the environment variables described in the yaml below. `RELATIVE_URLS_ROOT` can be left blank.
 DEBUG = 1 will show additional console logs.
-Create a new shell script e.g. `readmeToNotion.sh` and paste the following:
+Create a new shell script `readme_to_notion.sh` in your repository root directory and paste the following:

 ```bash
 #!/usr/bin/env bash